pregazzoni/BigInsights-on-Apache-Hadoop/examples/HiveGroovy/README.md

 ## Run the example

-There is one simpe example in this folder written in the [Groovy Language](http://www.groovy-lang.org/):
+There is one simple example in this folder written in the [Groovy Language](http://www.groovy-lang.org/):

 - [Example.groovy](./Example.groovy) - this example connects to Hive via JDBC, Creates and Drops a table